Proper Kitten Introduction

 Things you'll need first:

-* The worst thing to do is plop your new kitten down in the middle of your home on day one with older pets!
+* Please don’t plop your new kitten down in the middle of your home on day one with older pets!
 The kitten may get frightened and hide under your furniture.
 He/she could get diarrhea as a direct result from stress.
-Let him live in a small room for the first few days, gradually letting him learn the entire house after about a week.
+Let him live in a small bathroom for the first few days, gradually letting him learn the entire house after about a week.
 Also, your kitten is not used to dogs.

 Food/Water: His/her safe room will be set up before hand with a food bowl filled with the exact food he/she is used to eating and a water bowl filled with water he's been drinking.
 If you didn't get any of the water he's been used to drinking, use filtered bottled water.
 Not all water is the same.
 Water straight from the tap will likely contain chlorine which will cause your kitten to have an upset tummy.
 You will also want to clean the water bowl each day to ensure your kitten stays in good health.
 Food particles will end up in the water bowl from your kitten, so remember to clean it and add fresh water daily.
 Any change in it's food or water need to be very gradual to avoid an upset tummy.

 Litter Box: Use the same brand of litter he's been used to using.
 Show him where his new litter box is located in his safe room.
 You generally don't want the food/water bowls right beside the litter box.
-You'll want to clean the litter box twice per day by scooping out his deposits.
+You'll want to clean the litter box twice per day by scooping it out.
 Cats love clean litter boxes.
 It is possible for your kitten to experience diarrhea due to the stress of moving to a new environment.
 How many litter boxes will you need?
 It's good to have 2 boxes per cat.
 If your litter box comes with a hood, don't use the hood.
 Most cats prefer an open litter box.
 Also, some kittens are scared of plastic bags, so stay away from using plastic litter box liners.

 Toys: Visit your kitten often, using these times as opportunities to bond with him/her.
 Pet him and play with him.
 Always use cat toys during play sessions, not your hands or feet.
 By letting him play with your hands or feet you're creating a bad habit that you'll come to regret when he gets bigger.
 Hands and feet are not toys.
 Roll a ball for him to chase.
 Bring in a feather tied to a string for him to play with.
 A popular kitten toy is a common drinking straw.
 They usually love to play with straws.
 Have a scratcher to keep full time in his room.
 They all need somewhere appropriate to scratch.
 That's where you'll put him if he wants to use your leg as a climbing post.
 If he seems more interested in your leg that his scratcher, then it's time to spray the scratcher with cat nip spray.
 He will go to it and rub and scratch on it.
 This is good training.
 It will need to repeated as often as necessary.